 Basically, each match would equal one game campaign, with a variety of challengers to choose from.
 A Rank to climb through, either as the best one trick, or someone who just is good at the game.
 A tournament to take part in, to proof strength, with sweat blood and tears, amongst so many players, over such a time.
 Entertainment at a level like never before, instead of showing singular matches between teams, you can see the development of your favorite streamer throughout the days.

-In these areas, not only the look and feel will slightly morph into a different ambient, but also the availability of pve and pvp zones will drastically change, the zone sizes, the event placements and also item rarities and varieties that can be looted in each zones, the following drawing can illustrate the idea in the best way.
+In these areas, not only the look and feel will slightly morph into something different, but also the availability of pve and pvp zones will drastically change, the zone sizes, the event placements and also item rarities and varieties that can be looted in each zones, the following drawing can illustrate the idea in the best way.

 Players will be put in squads or trios (not cleared so far) chronologically depending on their in day advancement (of course only as close as possible means there can be huge gaps, but if one player leaves another can join so there is not a huge problem also if no one is in the squad, at least pre day 20.
 And basically if 2-3 other people are found for the day, in game or out of game, the match begins.
 Players in game can always quote kick others from the group or leave the group to have an own squad or no squad.Squads can keep the option toggled to have space for new players that can join without waiting for a squad to quick start a game basically.
 This option can also be turned off to not be a constant reminder, but trio/squad mate search can also be activated manually in case people want to be a group of 3 or 4.
 Of course, people can send friend requests and in case the play times do not match, people can spend longer on a certain day advancement, though this will come with it’s own drawbacks such as no XP gain, no way to stack items etc.